oras-project/oras/docs/proposals/compatibility-mode.md

 Using the following flags in `oras push` and `oras attach` respectively with different variables to configure the manifest build and distribution behaviors.

-- Using a flag `--image-spec` with `oras push`
+- Using a flag `--image-spec` with `oras push` and `oras attach` to configure image specification compatibility.
 - Using a flag `--distribution-spec` with `oras attach`, `oras cp`, and `oras manifest push` to configure compatibility with registry when pushing or copying an OCI image manifest.
 This flag is also applicable to `oras discover` for viewing and filtering the referrers.

 ### Build and push OCI image manifest using a flag `--image-spec`

-Use the flag `--image-spec <spec version>` in `oras push` to specify which version of the OCI Image-spec when building and pushing an OCI image manifest.
-It supports specifying the option `v1.0` or `v1.1` as the spec version.
-The option `v1.1` is the default behavior in `oras push` since ORAS CLI v1.1.0 so users don't need to manually specify this option.
+Use the flag `--image-spec <spec version>` in `oras push` and `oras attach` to specify which version of the OCI Image specification to use when building and pushing an OCI image manifest.
+Supported minor versions are `v1.1` (default) and `v1.0`.
+The v1.1 release candidate versions `v1.1.0-rc4` and `v1.1.0-rc2` are also supported.

+For `oras push`, `v1.0` or `v1.1` are supported spec version options.
+The `v1.0` option is not supported for `oras attach`.
+With ORAS CLI v1.1.0, `v1.1` is the default version for both commands so users don't need to manually specify this option.

+During OCI specification development, release candidate versions (e.g. `v1.1.0-rc4`) may also be included in the supported values for `--image-spec`.
+These are not stable, and likely to be removed when the version of the specification under test is GA.
+Note supported values may include deprecated RC versions to expand testing compatibility.
+1.1.0 release candidate versions `v1.1.0-rc4` and `v1.1.0-rc2` are currently supported.

 If users want to build an OCI image manifest to a registry that compliant with OCI Spec v1.0, they can specify `--image-spec v1.0`.
 An OCI image manifest that conforms the OCI Image-spec v1.0.2 will be packed and uploaded.
 For example